Xeom/edil/doc/commands.md

 argument.

 Commands in `~/.edil`, `~/.edil.conf`, `~/.config/edil`, and
-`~/.config/edil.conf` are run by default when edil starts up.
+`~/.config/edil.conf` are run by default when Edil starts up.

 ---